 The 90/10 rule and the self-promo-Saturday trick

 The 90/10 rule is the single norm that keeps founders out of trouble: for every ten things you post or comment, no more than one should be about your own product.
-It's a plain-English version of Reddit's own long-standing self-promotion guidance — that you should participate as a redditor first, and that if a large share of your activity is promoting your own thing, you're spamming by definition.
+That isn't folklore, either.
+Reddit's own self-promotion guidelines put the rule of thumb at 10% or lessof your posting and conversation linking to your own content, and frame the whole thing in one line worth memorising: it's fine to be a redditor with a website, not fine to be a website with a Reddit account.
+(That page is archived and points to Reddit's current help center, but the norm it describes is the one mods still enforce.)
 In practice, seasoned founders run even leaner, closer to 95/5, and weight the spirit over the exact fraction.

 The ratio isn't bureaucratic box-ticking.
 It's how you earn the standing to promote at all.
 Nine helpful comments buy you the right to the tenth post, because by then the community — and the mods — see a contributor, not a drive-by.
 A brand-new account whose first action is a link to its own site reads as exactly what it is, and gets treated accordingly.